stonefl/LearningHadoop2/README.md

 * MapReduce - original computational engine of Hadoop
 * Pig- scripting language
 * Hive - data warehousing
+* Giraph - Specialized models for graph processing
+* Storm, Spark and Flink are built for real-time and in-memory processing.
+* HBase, Cassandra, and MongoDB are NoSQL for non-files, such as Key-values and sparse tables.
+* ZooKeeper - Synchronization, Configuration, and Hight-availability

 ## Section 2 Installing and Hands-on Hadoop